Conor Garland: Arizona Coyotes

 During a game against the Calgary Flames, Garland suffered a lower-body injury when he collided with goaltender Cam Talbot.
-On March 8, 2020, it was announced that Garland would be week to week with a lower-body injury.
+On March 8, 2020, it was announced that Garland would be week-to-week with a lower-body injury.
 At the time of the injury, he led the team in goals and was tied third for points with 39.
 He tallied 22 goals and 17 assists for 39 points through 68 regular season games and set single-season career highs in games, goals, assists, points, game-winning goals and shots.
-Six days following the injury, the NHL paused the season due to concerns surrounding the coronavirus.
+Six days following the injury, the NHL paused the season due to concerns surrounding the COVID-19 pandemic.
 Once they returned to play, Garland was healthy and rejoined the lineup.
-On June 9, Garland was the Coyotes nominee for the Bill Masterton Memorial Trophy as a "player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey."
+On June 9, Garland was the Coyotes' nominee for the Bill Masterton Memorial Trophy as a "player who best exemplifies the qualities of perseverance, sportsmanship, and dedication to hockey."

 During practice, Garland suffered another lower-body injury and was listed as week-to-week.
 Upon returning from the injury, Garland tallied six points through three games to rank third on the team in scoring with 38 points.
-During the season, the Coyotes played the St. Louis Blues seven times.
+During the 2020–NHL season, the Coyotes played the St. Louis Blues eight times.
 During the series, he played with Schmaltz and Keller on the Coyotes' "Short Leash Line" which combined for 21 points.
-As the 2021 NHL Expansion Draft approached, Garland was one of seven forwards protected by the Coyotes.
+As the 2021 NHL expansion draft approached, Garland was one of seven forwards protected by the Coyotes.

 Vancouver Canucks

 On July 23, 2021, Garland's restricted free agent signing rights were traded, along with Oliver Ekman-Larsson, to the Vancouver Canucks in exchange for Jay Beagle, Loui Eriksson, Antoine Roussel, a 2021 first-round pick, a 2022 second-round pick, and a 2023 seventh-round pick.
 Prior to the start of the 2021–22 season, Garland signed a five-year, $24.75 million contract extension with the Canucks.

+On July 1, 2025, on the first day he was eligible, Garland signed a six-year, $36 million contract extension with the Canucks.

+International play

+Garland represented the United States at the 2025 IIHF World Championship, where he recorded five goals and five assists in ten games and helped Team USA win their first gold medal since 1933.

+Personal life

+Garland and his wife have one child.